 Medugorje: This is a famous Christian pilgrimage site where the Virgin Mary apparently appeared to a group of young people.
 Today, people make pilgrimages to Medigorje from all over the world, attend masses in a HUGE outdoor church, make confessions in booths in 20 different languages, revel at statues of Jesus, and get every single Virgin Mary souvenir possible.
 Yep… its interesting.

 Mostar: Mostar is the incredible capital of southern Bosnia, with an iconic old bridge and an amazing old stone Turkish town.
 There are temples to visit, old houses to explore, tons of (totally different from Croatia) market stalls to explore, and beautiful views to be seen.
-Mostar blog post coming soon!
+Click here for my Mostar Travel Guide!

 Sarajevo: This is the capital of the country, and much farther away than Mostar.
 Sarajevo seems even more Muslim/Turkish than Mostar in its incredible soukhs, cobblestone streets, and markets, and has a rich history to tell.